 Family: Includes a householder and one or more other persons living in the same household who are related to the householder by birth, marriage, or adoption.
 The number of family households always equals the number of families; however, a family household may also include non-relatives living with the family.
-Families are classified by type as either a married-couple family or other family, which is further classified into 'male householder' (a family with a male householder' and no wife present) or 'female householder' (a family with a more householder').
+Families are classified by type as either a married-couple family or other family, which is further classified into 'male householder' (a family with a male householder' and no wife present) or 'female householder' (a family with a female householder and no husband present).